 How SQLAlchemy's Identity Map Served Stale Data to 23,000 API Requests

-We wanted explicit control of our SQLAlchemy sessions — no magic, no hidden Flask-SQLAlchemy
+We wanted explicit control over our SQLAlchemy sessions.
+No magic, no hidden Flask-SQLAlchemy

-globals, just clean dependency injection.
-We set up scoped_session correctly,
+globals, just dependency injection that we owned.
+We set up scoped_session,

-wrote our teardown handler, deployed to production, and went home.
-Six hours later, our HR
+thought we'd written the teardown handler, deployed, and went home.
+Six hours later our HR

-platform was silently returning outdated employee records after every profile update.
-No exceptions.
+platform was quietly returning outdated employee records after every profile update.
+No

+exceptions.
 No slow queries.
-No dirty logs.
-Just 23,000 confident, wrong API responses.
+Nothing in the logs.
+23,000 confidently wrong API responses.

-The tickets arrived in clusters.
-An employee would update their email address, receive an HTTP 200 with the new value in the response body, then open their profile thirty seconds later to find the old address still showing.
+The tickets came in clusters.
+An employee would update their email address, get an HTTP 200 with the new value in the response body, then open their profile thirty seconds later to find the old address still showing.
 Support initially blamed the frontend.
 A cache issue, probably.
 Clear your browser, try again.
-But the reports kept coming — from different browsers, different users, different offices.
+But the reports kept coming, from different browsers, different users, different offices.

-We pulled the database records manually.
+I pulled the database rows manually.
 The updates were there.
-The PostgreSQL rows contained the correct, updated values.
-Whatever was returning stale data wasn't the database — it was something in our API layer that had decided the database was optional.
+PostgreSQL had the correct values.
+Whatever was returning stale data wasn't the database.
+Something in our API layer had decided the database was optional.

-Our mental model was simple and, it turned out, wrong.
-We had heard that
+Our mental model was simple and wrong.
+We'd read that scoped_session isolates

-What we missed is that scoped_session creates a registry keyed
+What I missed: scoped_session creates a registry keyed by thread

-by thread identity — but it does not create a new session for each request on that thread.
+identity, but it does not create a new session for each request on that thread.
+It creates

 Session() from that thread.
 The session persists until you explicitly call